poojavinod100/People-Counting-Crowd-Density-Detection/README.md

 -**09/08/19 :Pooja:** Tasks assigned to all team members.
 See Project Board for tasks in progress.

+-**13/08/19 :Pooja:** Review #1 of research article by Ramkrishna Acharya done.
+Feedback given.

 -**14/08/19 :Pooja:** Work on website for project work consolidation started.

+-**15/08/19 :Pooja:** Work on website for project work consolidation almost complete.
+Requirements from team members communicated.

 -**15/08/19 :Pooja:** C3 framework explored and link to repo included in 'Contributions' folder.
+At destination repo, please visit results_reports folder  for details of results obtained.

+-**15/08/19 :Pooja:** Review #2 of research article by Ramkrishna Acharya complete.
+Edits made and article recommended for submission to SPAIC Medium Publication.

 View the slack posts on #sg_wonder_vision related to this project here: https://docs.google.com/document/d/1U-sp_a3jg-xSMCdwziBvDC6xdWLUsFe1TPLIE-EqCzU/edit?usp=sharing